The following is an overview of published work in past milestones and is not comprehensive of my duties or work not made public at this time.

 Adjusted existing quests with outdated information to ensure a cohesive onboarding experience

-Problem: New combat systems had been added to the game without proper onboarding to teach players to use them.
-This alienated returning players and created endgame players who were struggling because they never adopted systems that were now integral to the game.
+Problem: Over the years of updates, combat systems were layered into the core experience without proper onboarding to teach players how to use them.
+This alienated returning players and endgame players were struggling because they never adopted systems that were now integral to the game.

 Result: Players now have in-game answers to their questions.
 New players will be comprehensively introduced to new mechanics during their main quest experience, no longer causing confusion when endgame content utilizes a mechanic they never properly understood.

-Since its release, Wizard101's combat systems have grown massively.
-From new spell mechanics to different ways of acquiring the power cost for your spells, designers built on the foundation over time, introducing new concepts with content releases and a host of new spells to experiment with.
+Since its release, Wizard101's combat systems have grown massively, from new spell mechanics to different ways of acquiring the power cost for your spells.

 However, these new systems were not accompanied with new combat tutorials to explain them.
 The original tutorials were made by a programmer, and no current designer knew how they were scripted or how to make more.
 Players simply had to trial-and-error their way to understanding or consult the forums for an explanation.

-As a returning player who had experienced the bombarding feeling of new mechanics that alienates your understanding of the game, it was important to me to reintroduce these systems with combat tutorials at a pace that graduates with the content.
-Players need enough time to master everything in their toolset before they are given something new to experiment with.
+As a returning player who had experienced the bombardment of new mechanics that alienates your understanding of the game, it was important to me to reintroduce these systems with combat tutorials at a pace that graduates with the content.

-I deconstructed existing Lua tutorials to learn their behaviors, wrote the outlines for beat-by-beat what the player should be doing and how the narrator is explaining each step, and integrated these new tutorials into the quest flow.
+I deconstructed existing Lua tutorials to learn how to author them, wrote beat lists for the player's actions and the narrative explanation, and integrated these new tutorials into the quest flow.
 In the first rollout, we backfilled tutorials for existing combat systems Archmastery and the Magic Wheel and created one for the newest mechanic, Spell Fusion.
-The following year, we reinvented Shadow magic as Shadow Pacts and adjusted Shadow's entire onboarding flow with a new combat tutorial to teach it.
+The following year, we reinvented Shadow magic as Shadow Pacts and adjusted Shadow's entire onboarding flow with a new combat tutorial to support it.
 We have several more mechanics that will get this treatment in the future!

 Players praised the tutorials for their comprehensive and progressive teaching of the systems.
-Now, when returning players ask in community spaces "How do I use Archmastery?" other players will point them to the tutorials as the method of learning.
-Several returning players have even stated they chose to simply start over with a new character for the full onboarding experience at the pace we've set in the game.
+Now, when returning players ask in community spaces "How do I use Archmastery?", players will point them to the tutorials as the method of learning.
+Several returning players have even stated they chose to simply begin a new character for the full onboarding experience at the pace we've now set.

 (Of course, we would prefer players have the tools to get up to speed without restarting the whole game over, but that's for a future initiative)